 Another key point in the Romanian deadlift is that chest should be up.
 A good rule to remember is that if someone in front of you and can’t read your shirt, you’re not doing exercise properly.
 So make sure to keep your chest up throughout the movement.
 Another part that is difficult but must be stressed is keeping the chest up without extending the neck excessively.
 Once you master this small minute detail, you will definitely see a big improvement in your performance and strength.

 The lower back should be neutral throughout the movement.
 You shouldn’t let your lower back arch or round into flexion.
-Keeping a neutral spine is the most critical part in recruiting the hamstring and glutes muscles when performing the Romanian deadlift.
+Keeping a neutral spine is the most critical part in recruiting the hamstring and glutes muscles when performing the exercise.

 Now the positioning of your feet should be pointed straight ahead using a hip-width stance and the weight should be shifted onto the heels.